 Welcome to the Gamma Alpha homepage!
 Gamma Alpha is a scientific cooperative house located on the south-east side of the University of Michigan campus.
 We are a diverse mix of graduate students who maintain a clean living space, eco-friendly habits, and a respectful environment.
-We come from a variety of fields including Ecology & Evolutionary Biology, Microbiology & Immunology, Anthropology, Cellular & Molecular Biology, Sociology, Public Health, History, Bioinformatics, and Law.
+We come from a variety of fields including Ecology & Evolutionary Biology, Microbiology & Immunology, Cellular & Molecular Biology, Sociology, Public Health, History, and Bioinformatics.

 LIVING AT GAMMA ALPHA

 The house has thirteen private rooms, and every resident has their own room.
 Including these rooms, we also have a guest room for visitors.
 Besides the rooms themselves, the house has plenty of amenities including:

 - A kitchen with an gas stove and plenty of kitchen utensils and appliances

 - A living / dining room with plants and a fireplace

 - A sun room with even more plants and a television

 - Laundry facilites in the basement